 In 2015, I joined Andreessen-Horowitz's Gen.D program.
 Generation Design (Gen.D) is a mentorship program for college design students to be able to connect with designers from leading tech companies.
 Students can ask mentors about their journey becoming a designer, what they've learned, and overall what it is like to work as a designer in the tech field.
 Mentors also give portfolio feedback and general advice.

-In 2018, I am proud to be participating in my third round of mentorship through Gen.D.
+In 2019, I am proud to be participating in my fourth round of mentorship through Gen.D.

 "Jess has been one of the most supportive, positive designers I've ever had as a mentor.
 Not only is she a seasoned designer, but she also has the attributes that make her an incredible one -- charismatic positivity, resonating empathy, and supportive of all her colleagues and friends.
 We were matched at the a16z Design Generation Program 3rd cycle, and have been close ever since."